noevazz/capm/README.md

 Software as a Service is another example of project-based operations.
 You may rent a software to manage your clients but you may want to have specific features or customized your logo, text, theme, etc.

+> Project-based operations have `functional managers` instead of project managers, functional managers are responsible for the operation, they have direct authority over people (project managers rarely have direct authority over people).

+### Project Value

+`IMPORTANT: The value is defined by the stakeholders.`

+> Stakeholders are individuals, groups, or organizations that may be affected by or have an interest in a project, and whose interests may be positively or negatively impacted by the execution or outcome of the project.

 ### Key takeaways:

 - Increment means delivering something
 - Iterative means repeat.

 Business Analysis involves `identifying` business `needs` and determining solutions to business problems. **Poorly defined or misunderstood requirements are one of the leading causes of `project failure`.
 Business analysis focuses heavily on requirement**